-I certify that:
+I understand that:

-- I understand that by refunding I will forfeit all my TMRS service and not receive any city matching funds or future retirement benefit. - I want to withdraw my entire account balance, which includes all my contributions and interest from all TMRS cities for which I worked. - I understand that if I become employed by another TMRS city before TMRS issues my refund, my application will be canceled. - I have received and read the Special Tax Notice Regarding Plan Payments before signing this form and waive the requirement of 30 days' notice.
+- By refunding my contributions and interest, I forfeit all of my service credits, city matching funds, and any future retirement benefits. - If I become employed by a TMRS city before TMRS issues the refund, TMRS is required to cancel my refund application. - I have received and read the Special Tax Notice Regarding Plan Payments and waive the IRS requirement of 30 days notice.